 Junior Medical Coder

-Q1.
-What type of medicine given to patient in condition of myocardial
+Q. What type of medicine is given to a patient with myocardial infarction?

 Medications given to patients with myocardial conditions depend on the severity and underlying cause of the condition.